ddevault/Craft.Net/README.md

 The MinecraftServer class is the core server class, and runs networking, chunk management, block updates, and more.
 Each server must have at least one world to start, and an InvalidOperationException will be thrown if an attempt is made to start the server without.

+### Client

+*Craft.Net.Client is the newest addition to the Craft.Net family, and it is the least stable and the least complete.*

+Using a client is simple.
+This code will connect to an offline-mode server at 127.0.0.1:

+    var endPoint = new IPEndPoint(IPAddress.Loopback, 25565));
+    var session = new Session("ExampleUser");
+    var client = new MinecraftClient(session);
+    client.Connect(endPoint);

+You can also use Session("username", "password") to log into Minecraft.net for online-mode servers.
+LastLogin.GetLastLogin() may also be helpful in getting credentials.
+If you want to ping a server, use ServerPing.DoPing(IPEndPoint).

+### Logging

 You should also consider adding an ILogProvider to the server with LogProvider.RegisterProvider.
 Included in Craft.Net is ConsoleLogWriter, and FileLogWriter, which output logs to the command